-The ADT7467 includes an XNOR tree test mode.
+The ADT7468 includes an XNOR tree test mode.
 This mode is useful for in-circuit test equipment at board-level testing.
 By applying stimulus to the pins included in the XNOR tree, it is possible to detect opens or shorts on the system board.

-Figure 47 shows the signals that are exercised in the XNOR tree test mode.
 The XNOR tree test is invoked by setting Bit 0 (XEN) of the XNOR tree test enable register (Reg.
 0x6F).